Vectorial phase retrieval in super-resolution polarization microscopy: Introduction

 \section{Introduction}

-Fluorescence microscopy is a widely-used imaging modality in biological research \cite{Shashkova:2017} given its strong signal, selective labeling within complex systems \cite{Dean:2014} and compatibility with super-resolution methods \cite{Huang:2009}.
-Moreover, this technique also allows access to the sample’s structural properties \cite{Brasselet:2011}, making it very useful for studying biomechanics at the molecular level.
-For example, in single-molecule orientation localization microscopy (SMOLM), the 3D spatial localization can reach a precision of a few nanometers, while allowing simultaneously the characterization of the molecule's 3D orientational behavior, for example its mean orientation and degree of wobbling.
-Common SMOLM techniques include polarization channel splitting \cite{Fourkas:2001,ValadesCruz:2016, Caio:2022,Sison:2023} and point spread function (PSF) engineering \cite{Backlund:2012,Zhang:2022,curcio2020birefringent, Hullman:2021}, which can be used together or separately.
-The shape of the PSF can change considerably with the emitter's orientation and longitudinal position, so it is crucial to take this into account to enable a full estimation of the parameters \cite{curcio2020birefringent,Ding:2021,Wu:2022} and to avoid localization biases \cite{Enderlein:2006}.
-In that respect, PSF engineering techniques aim to enhance these shape changes.
-Nevertheless, any optical aberration, polarization distortion or misalignment in the imaging system can affect the final shape of the PSFs and thus lead to an inaccurate estimation of the parameters.
-In particular, polarization aberrations are delicate to correct for, as they require additional adaptive strategies that account for the vectorial nature of light propagation\cite{Xia:2021,He:2022}.
+Fluorescence microscopy is a widely-used imaging modality in biological research \cite{Shashkova:2017} given its strong signal, selective labeling within complex systems \cite{Dean:2014} and compatibility with super-resolution methods.\cite{Huang:2009} Moreover, this technique also allows access to the sample’s structural properties \cite{Brasselet:2011,Brasselet:23}, making it very useful for studying biomechanics at the molecular level.
+For example, in single-molecule orientation localization microscopy (SMOLM), 3D spatial localization can reach a precision of a few nanometers, while allowing simultaneously the characterization of the molecule's 3D orientational behavior (e.g. mean orientation and degree of wobble).\cite{Brasselet:23} Common SMOLM techniques include polarization channel splitting \cite{Fourkas:2001,ValadesCruz:2016, Caio:2022,Sison:2023} and point spread function (PSF) engineering,\cite{Backlund:2012,backer2014extending,Zhang:2022,curcio2020birefringent, Hullman:2021} which can be used together or separately.
+The shape of the PSF can change considerably with the emitter's orientation and longitudinal position, so it is crucial to take this into account to enable a full estimation of the parameters \cite{curcio2020birefringent,Ding:2021,Wu:2022} and to avoid localization biases.\cite{Enderlein:2006} In that respect, PSF engineering techniques have the aim of enhancing these shape changes.
+Nevertheless, any optical aberration, polarization distortion or misalignment in the imaging system can affect the final shape of the PSFs and thus lead to inaccurate estimation of the parameters.
+In particular, polarization aberrations are delicate to correct for, as they require additional adaptive strategies that account for the vectorial nature of light propagation.\cite{Xia:2021,He:2022}